 CEO + Founder

-Liz became a part of MZ through her love of fiber.
-An avid spinner, collector and dyer of yarn she finds the Zapotec people and their way of life a dream come true.
-Her experience in e-commerce and management were skills she readily offered in order to become involved in keeping the artistry and heritage of the Zapotec weavers alive and thriving.
-She was ecstatic to find that her belief in the fair trade movement and the beauty and satisfaction of items handmade were the very mission of MZ.
-She finds her role as Chief of Operations at MZ the perfect fit for her skills and ideals.
+- Liz became a part of MZ through her love of all things handmade.
+An avid spinner, collector and dyer of yarn she finds the Zapotec people and their artisan traditions a dream come true.
+Her experience in e-commerce and management are skills she happily utilizes in order to be involved in keeping the artistry and heritage of the Zapotec weavers alive and thriving.
+Her belief in the fair trade movement and the beauty and satisfaction of items handmade are the very mission of MZ.
+She finds her role as Executive Director and Head of Operations at MZ the perfect fit for her skills and ideals.

 Paco was born in Teotitlán del Valle, Oaxaca, Mexico.
 He belongs to the Zapotec culture that still exists in the Oaxaca Valley.
 The great majority of the members of the community are weavers, and Paco says that it is a good way to stay connected to their cultural heritage by preserving their craft.
 Paco and his 3 brothers are the fourth generation of weavers in his family; he learned the art of weaving from his father, master weaver Porfirio Santiago Mendez.
 He started his first rug at the age of 11.
 His mother, Gloria Bautista taught Paco how to dye the wool.
 Nowadays Paco is about to pass his knowledge to his two sons and two daughters.
 In the last four years Paco has traveled to the US, giving weaving demonstrations and rug exhibitions.
 He has joined MZ as the partner in Teotitlan who coordinates and ships all the orders.